 IPRA has introduced a fuel quality assurance scheme for members.
 For the benefit of the public, membership of IPRA is granted only if two existing members vouch for the applicant.
 In addition, a check is made to with Revenue to ensure the site has a valid autofuel licence and there are no outstanding issues.
 When admitted to membership they will be able to join the fuel quality scheme where they commit to engage in random fuel testing to verify the fuel supply.

-A Beach Flag and Pump stickers will be displayed by those stations involved in the scheme.
+Pump stickers will be displayed by those stations involved in the scheme.
 Testing is carried out by an independent testing company (TE Laboratories, Carlow) who issue a certificate acknowledging their adherence to the Irish Government specification on motor fuel quality.

 In addition, the motorist can identify a participating station on our website meeting the QA standard.

 The independent QA scheme has already gathered positive attention through the media based on the initial launch of the scheme in County Louth.
 The scheme has raised consumer awareness about the importance of fuel quality.

 Any accredited producers or suppliers that fail the independent test will be subject to a stringent review procedure and removed from the database.